APPLICATION FAQs

 Can I hang items from the rafters (lights, floral, drapery)?

 Yes, but the rafters are high (22-feet at Clementine and 14-feet at Ruby).
 Vendors must be adept at high ladder work.
 You must bring your own ladder.
-No lifts are allowed as our antique floors cannot support the weight.
+Lifts are allowed as our antique floors cannot support the weight.
 All items in the rafters must be removed on the day of the event.

 Lighting vendors must take care not to unplug our lights or other electrical equipment.